idong-wilson/weather_app/README.md

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the [LICENSE](https://www.mit.edu/~amini/LICENSE.md)file for more details.

 ## Acknowledgements

-* OpenWeather for providing the weather data API
+* [OpenWeather](https://openweathermap.org)for providing the weather data API
-* Tailwind CSS for the responsive design framework
+* [Tailwind CSS](https://tailwindcss.com)for the responsive design framework

 Feel free to reach out if you have any questions or need further assistance.